Nonreciprocal Weyl semimetal waveguide: Discussion

-{\it{Discussion.} } Our results show a strong effect due to the Weyl nodes on the SPP modes and, in particular, a giant nonreciprocity under time-reversal, which inverts the angular momentum quantum number $m\to-m$ and the momentum $q_z\to-q_z$.
-On general grounds, part of the effect is due the time-reversal symmetry breaking at a microscopic level by the intrinsic magnetization of the material, that allows the splitting of the Weyl nodes.
-Nevertheless, the effect of the topology on the propagation velocity is as large as the velocity itself, which is not normally observed in ordinary magnetic materials.
+Our results show a strong effect due to the Weyl nodes on the SPP modes and a giant nonreciprocity under time-reversal, which inverts the OAM quantum number $m\to-m$.
+While the occurrence of the splitting of the bands with opposite $m$ may be explained with the time-reversal symmetry breaking at a microscopic level by an intrinsic magnetization, in this class of materials, the effect on the propagation velocity appears to be giant, as large as the velocity itself.
 To understand this, we underline that SPPs arise from the hybridization of electromagnetic and electronic modes.
-The semiclassical dynamics of the electrons in WSs is largely influenced by the Berry curvature \cite{Son2013}.
-As there is a net flux of Berry curvature in the region of the Brillouin zone between the Weyl nodes, one finds a nonzero expectation value of the electron angular momentum \cite{Schuler2020}, reflected in the anomalous Hall effect discussed above.
-This is inherited by the radiation and determines a preferential sign of the orbital angular momentum in the SPP dispersion \cite{Uenzelmann2020}.
+The semiclassical dynamics of the electrons in WSs is largely influenced by the Berry curvature \cite{Son2013,Gangaraj2020}.
+As there is a net flux of Berry curvature in the region of the Brillouin zone between the Weyl nodes, one finds a nonzero expectation value of the electron angular momentum \cite{Schuler2020}.
+This is inherited by the radiation and determines a preferential sign of the OAM in the SPP dispersion \cite{Uenzelmann2020}.
+The origin of the effect lies in the anomalous term proportional to $\mathbf{b}$ in \eqref{delxB} and in its macroscopic manifestation, the anomalous Hall effect.
+This term enters the off-diagonal permittivity and is responsible for the gyrotropic responses.
+In order to quantify the role of the node splitting, we can directly compare the anomalous Hall responses of a well-studied non-topological ferromagnet, Fe \cite{Yao2004}, with that of a well-studied topological Weyl semimetal, $\mbox{Co}_3\mbox{Sn}_2\mbox{S}_2$ \cite{Liu2018}.
+Using the values provided in these references for the AHE, we expect an enhancement of at least $50\%$ in the latter material.
+We also point out that various electronic scattering mechanisms may destroy these surface plasmon features in ordinary ferromagnets.
+Conversely, the effect may be observable in Weyl semimetals, in which the band topology, the surface states and the associated anomalous Hall effect are robust against weak scattering, e.g., with phonons \cite{Buchhold2018,Buccheri2022}.
+The effect studied in this work qualitatively differs from previously noted asymmetries in SPP dispersions, as it does not require changing the orientation of the incoming beam, nor the configuration of the guide \cite{Hentschel2017,Kotov2018,JalaliMola2019,Zhang2018,Shastri2021}.
+Conversely, a compact transverse size is essential.
+In infinite slab geometries, depending on the propagation direction, one would instead observe either reciprocal dispersion or opposite nonreciprocities on the opposite interface, leading to a cancellation of the net effect of the nodes.
+The SPP nonreciprocity qualitatively differs from the Faraday (Kerr) rotation \cite{Kargarian2015}, in that it relates the beam OAM and its propagation, as opposed to its polarization.
 Our analysis exploits the long wavelength approximation of the dielectric function, which is valid for $\omega\ll\omega_F$ \cite{Zhou2015}.
-While we do not expect qualitative changes in the discussed regimes, inclusion of the q-dependence in the permittivity would allow to obtain quantitative more accurate dispersion curves and to explore larger wavevectors \cite{Zhou2015,Andolina2018}.
-A way of testing our predictions is to excite the SPPs modes with finite angular momentum via vortex beams \cite{Genevet2012,Kim2010,Knyazev2015} or illuminated metal tips \cite{Pellegrino2015}.
-Detection would exploit the strong coupling of the SPP modes to quantum dots \cite{Chang2007}, in a setting in which multiple quantum dots are placed along the wire to monitor the signal propagation.
-Our findings imply various applications beyond the transmission of information, including plasmon nanofocusing \cite{Stockman2004,Gramotnev2010}, single-photon emitters with finite orbital angular momentum \cite{Aharonovich2016,Chen2021} and classical communication between quantum architectures.
+While we do not expect qualitative changes in the discussed regimes, inclusion of the $q$-dependence in the permittivity would allow to obtain quantitatively more accurate dispersion curves and to explore larger wavevectors \cite{Zhou2015,Andolina2018}.